 My Current Viewpoint on This Polarizing Issue

 Today, my opinion on the subject of Traditional Martial Arts (TMA) vs Mixed Martial Arts (MMA), as well as other forms of “modern martial arts” is that the division is superficial and unnecessary.
-I think that some forms of classical martial arts which exist today were created to suit specific purposes during specific periods in history and to compare them with other modern systems of fighting is nothing short of absurd.
+I think that some forms of classical martial arts which exist today were created to suit specific purposes during specific periods in history and to compare them to other modern systems of fighting is nothing short of absurd.

 The Wing Chun vs MMA Travesty

 A quick look at the history of Wing Chun may clarify why it is not a prominent or appropriate martial art in the ring.
 Aside from much of the lore surrounding the art, Wing Chun was created or rather evolved during a turbulent period in China.
-At this time the indigenous Han Chinese were invaded and subjugated by Manchurian forces, and by 1644 the last legs of the Ming dynasty were toppled as the invading Emperor Shunzhi, who established the Qing dynasty’s rule over China.
+At this time the indigenous Han Chinese were invaded and subjugated by Manchurian forces, and by 1644 the last legs of the Ming dynasty were toppled as the invading Emperor Shunzhi established the Qing dynasty’s rule over China.

 Being foreign invaders, anti-Qing sentiment existed throughout the reign of the Qing dynasty.
 Ming loyalists who fought to drive out the foreign invaders were aggressively stamped out due to the Manchurian’s being aware that they were an ethnic minority ruling over the Han Chinese majority.

-As a result of being heavily persecuted, rebel forces eventually formed secret societies and used various forms of disguise as well as methods of assassination in order to fight the ruling power.
-One such method seems to have been the Wing Chun system, which displays economical and intelligent methods of intercepting an opponents attack, along with quick and precise straight forward attacks designed to break defenses and damage vital points of the body.
+As a result of being heavily persecuted, rebel forces eventually formed secret societies and used various forms of disguise, as well as methods of assassination in order to fight the ruling power.
+One such method seems to have been the Wing Chun system, which displays economical and intelligent methods of intercepting and trapping an opponents attack, along with quick and precise straight forward attacks designed to break defenses and damage vital points of the body.